jumpinjackie/fusion-next/README.md

  * The fusion core and all of its widgets to be driven through AMD for complete modularity
  * A well-defined service backend specification that our existing PHP implementation will satisfy, but will allow for future .net and Java implementations to be easily implemented
  * Dropping MapServer support and MapServer-specific widgets. fusion-next will be 100% for MapGuide
+ * ZERO use of XML web service responses or XML to JSON conversion.
+JSON will be the default and expected data interchange format for all web services
  * More TBD

 Widgets currently implemented in fusion-next